openedx/openedx-k8s-harmony/README.md

 1. At the base is a Kubernetes cluster, which you must provide (e.g. using OpenTofu to provision Amazon EKS).
-   * Any cloud provider such as AWS or Digital Ocean should work.
+   * Any cloud provider such as AWS, Digital Ocean, or UpCloud should work.
      There are OpenTofu examples in the `infra-examples` folder but it is just a starting point and not recommended for production use.
 2. On top of that, this project's helm chart will install the shared resources you need - an ingress controller, monitoring, database clusters, etc. The following are included but can be disabled/replaced if you prefer an